dsc-tiu/open-source-ml-ai/Neural_Networks/Documentation.md

 ## Perceptron

-A perceptron is like a neuron which collects information from other neurons processes it and then further pass the precocessed information.
+A perceptron is like a neuron which collects information from other neurons processes it and then further pass the preprocessed information.
 There can be as many perceptron in each hidden layer and each layer can further have different activation functions.
 Some can have sigmoid, relu function while others can have any tangential function etc, it is totally up to our choice.
 But generally we use sigmoid and relu as our activation function.

 </br>